kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/secrets/vault/README.md

 ```

 ### AppRole authentification
-We can use an [AppRole Auth Method](https://www.vaultproject.io/docs/auth/approle) using following configuration:
+We can use an [AppRole Auth Method](https://www.vaultproject.io/docs/auth/approle) using the following configuration:

 ```yaml
 kestra: